awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Enabling.md

 When you start an activity stream, each database activity event, such as a change or access, generates an activity stream event\.
 SQL commands such as `CONNECT` and `SELECT` generate access events\.
 SQL commands such as `CREATE` and `INSERT` generate change events\.

-**Important**
-Turning on an activity stream clears existing audit data\.
-It also revokes audit trail privileges\.

 ## Console<a name="DBActivityStreams.Enabling-collapsible-section-E1"></a>

 **To start a database activity stream**